Teaching Jobs at Michigan State University with Visa Sponsorship

 Does Michigan State University sponsor H-1B visas for Teaching roles?

 Yes, MSU sponsors H-1B visas for Teaching roles, particularly for tenure-track faculty and full-time instructional positions.
 The university works through its Office for International Students and Scholars to file H-1B petitions with USCIS.
-Visiting or short-term Teaching roles are more commonly filled under J-1 Exchange Visitor status rather than H-1B.
+Visiting or short-term Teaching roles are more commonly filled under J-1 visa Exchange Visitor status rather than H-1B.

 How do I apply for Teaching jobs at Michigan State University?